Diplomacy, Law and Global Change MA

 International experience opportunities

-In addition to the international opportunities2, the School of Humanities currently has a collaboration with Lazarski University in Warsaw, Poland.
-There is the possibility of individual students exchanging with Lazarski under the Turing Scheme2.
-Students from both institutions have also previously participated in Model European Parliaments, in Coventry and in Lecce, Italy.
-We have also held Collaborative Online International Learning (COIL) activities, including webinars and exchange visits, with the University of Costa Rica, the University of Buenos Aires and with the South-South International Cooperation organisation in Sicily2
+Previous students have participated in Model European Parliaments, in Coventry and in Lecce, Italy.
+We have also held Collaborative Online International Learning (COIL) activities, including webinars and exchange visits, with the University of Costa Rica, the University of Buenos Aires and the South-South International Cooperation organisation in Sicily2.

 Entry requirements